lyq1375560/tp/docs/UserGuide.md

 # ClientEase User Guide

-**ClientEase is a lightweight customer contact manager designed for home-based online business owners** who manage a small to medium customer base, perform frequent daily updates to customer contact information, and prefer fast, command-line-style text input over GUI-driven interactions.
+**ClientEase is a lightweight customer contact manager designed for home-based business owners** who manage a small to medium customer base, perform frequent daily updates to customer contact information, and prefer fast, command-line-style text input.

 Instead of clicking through multiple menus, ClientEase lets you type short commands to add customers, search by fields, track products and deadlines, and retrieve information instantly, keeping your records organised without the overhead